In this article

 All companies in Singapore must be registered with the Accounting & Corporate Regulatory Authority (ACRA) and abide by the Companies Act.

-While there are five different entities to choose from, the most common and flexible business entity that can be set up in Singapore is the private limited company.
+While there are five different business entities to choose from, the most common and flexible business entity that can be set up in Singapore is a Private Limited Company.

 A private limited company is limited by shares and is a separate legal entity from its shareholders.
 It is recognised as a taxable entity in its own right.

 - At least one shareholder (individual or corporate entity)